The Gear ?

 I’m often asked on the camera gear that I use or what I would recommend - so whether you’re just starting out or thinking about upgrading, then this guide is for you!
 Here you can take a look at the camera gear I currently use, including what I love (or don’t) about each piece, along with what I use them for - and hopefully it may help you with deciding what to add to your gear next…

-*Finally, from experience.
-The biggest piece of advice I can give when it comes to buying camera gear, is… always save for what you really want - or you’ll end up buying twice.
+*From experience.
+The biggest piece of advice I can give when it comes to buying camera gear, is… always save for what you really want - or you’ll only end up buying twice.

 Sony A1 II